 - Unique and exclusive character meets – like those at Mickey’s Not-So-Scary Halloween Party and Mickey’s Very Merry Christmas Party

-- Exclusive entertainment offerings including stage shows, fireworks*, and parades* – like what you find with the seasonal holiday parties and Disney Villains After Hours (*fireworks and parades available at the holiday parties only)
+- Exclusive entertainment offerings including stage shows, fireworks, and parades – like what you find with the seasonal holiday parties

-- Small snacks or even a full meal – all special events listed below include food of some kind, however, each event provides something different
+- Small snacks or even a full meal – all special events listed below include food of some kind; however, each event provides something different

 A few nights a week from August-December, Magic Kingdom closes early so that seasonal parties can be held for guests who paid to attend.

 These parties include special treats, parades, fireworks, and shorter lines for rides.
-Get all of the details in the guides below.

-Fireworks dessert party
+Fireworks dessert parties

 You can find detailed ticket information and pricing (including tips for saving some money on a few of the options listed) in the guides linked above.